pushlog/safehouse-data-transformations/README.md

 folder is my attempt to combine the datasources to one data set

 #### Docker
-is the containered used to run the algorithm
+is the container used to run the algorithm

 #### prod
 is everything you needed to run the algo